tududi/tududi-docs/README.md

-# Tududi Documentation
+# tududi Documentation

-This repository contains the official documentation for [Tududi](https://tududi.com) - a self-hosted task management application with hierarchical organization, multi-language support, and Telegram integration.
+This repository contains the official documentation for [tududi](https://tududi.com) - a self-hosted task management application with hierarchical organization, multi-language support, and Telegram integration.

 ## Built With